Jesus College, Oxford: Student life

 There are about 325 undergraduates and 150 postgraduates.
 About half of the undergraduates studied at state schools before coming to Oxford, and about 10% are from overseas.
 Students from the college participate in a variety of extracurricular activities.
 Some contribute to student journalism for Cherwell or The Oxford Student.
 The Turl Street Arts Festival (a week-long student-organised event) is held annually in conjunction with the two other colleges on Turl Street, Exeter and Lincoln colleges.
 The festival, which takes place in Fifth Week of Hilary term, includes exhibitions, plays and concerts.
 Although the college does not award choral scholarships, the chapel choir is well-attended by college members and others.
 The choir is non-auditioning for college members, and is run by one or more undergraduate organ scholars.

 Every three years, the college co-organises the Somerville-Jesus Ball on the grounds of Somerville College.
-The next ball will be held in 2022.
+The last ball was held in May 2025.